frc-88/ROSNetworkTablesBridge/CONTRIBUTING.md

   git checkout -b my-feature-branch
   ```

-4. **Make your changes**: Implement the feature or bugfix, following the project's code style and best practices.
+4. **Make your changes**: Implement the feature or bug fix, following the project's code style and best practices (WIP).

 5. **Commit your changes**: Commit your changes to the branch, using a descriptive commit message.